ProTran2 Manual Transfer Switch

 The following diagram shows how to wire the AFCI circuits.

 The MWBC circuits are wired using single-pole TANDEM breakers.
 This is confusing and dangerous.
 I took this opportunity to fix the issue on the MTS side by installing double pole common-trip breakers for each Multi Wire Branch Circuit.
+You can watch the full video here how I solved this problem.

 BACK